rtlabs-com/p-net/doc/creating_gsdml_files.rst

 submodule can be removed).
 If only virtual submodules are available, the ``PhysicalSubslots`` attribute is not given in ``<ModuleItem>``.
 For details on ``<VirtualSubmoduleItem>``, see ``<SubmoduleItem>`` below.

+The configuration value PNET_MAX_SUBMODULES defines the maximum number of submodules (for each module) that the p-net stack can handle.

 Details on the submodule list